 If your goals include continuing your education after high school, congratulations!
 Students who complete some kind of postsecondary education/training typically earn more money and experience better outcomes than do students who have only a high school diploma.
 The resources on this page are designed to assist you and your team as you plan for postsecondary education/training.

-This handbook is designed for the student and his/her team to use as they plan for postsecondary education and/or training.
+ACCESS to Postsecondary Education This handbook is designed for the student and his/her team to use as they plan for postsecondary education and/or training.
 The handbook will guide students through the planning process and some of the decision making that is ahead.

-ACT is committed to serving students with disabilities by providing reasonable accommodations appropriate to the student's diagnosis.
+ACT – Services for Students with Disabilities ACT is committed to serving students with disabilities by providing reasonable accommodations appropriate to the student's diagnosis.
 ACT has established policies regarding documentation of an applicant's disability and the process for requesting accommodations.

 GEAR UP Kentucky is a program that focuses on improving the skills of at-risk students, and encourages them to stay in school, study hard, and take the right courses to go to college.